vuongducphuong/documentation/content/applications/finance/accounting/reporting/year_end.rst

-If your accountant/bookkeeper is going through end of the year auditing, they may want to have paper copies of all balance sheet items (such as loans, bank accounts, prepayments, sales tax statements, etc...) to agree these against your Odoo balances.
+If your accountant/bookkeeper is going through end of the year auditing, they may want to have paper copies of all balance sheet items (such as loans, bank accounts, prepayments, sales tax statements, etc...) to agree these against your Leansoft balances.

 During this process, it is good practice to set the **Lock date for Non-Advisers** to the last day of the preceding financial year, which is